DHolistic/FDUniverse/KILNUniverse/KILN_UNIVERSE_REGIONAL_CLAY_FOLK_ORIGINS.md

 The emerging authorities believed they "owned" the spiritual pathways and regional gifts, not understanding these were **natural consciousness flows** that couldn't actually be possessed or controlled.

 ### **THE FRACTURE EVENT (Year 73 AF - The Great Cascade)**
-When Pre-Audemar extracted his empathetic voice and became the Kiln entity, the harmony shattered:
+When Sahaja/Samgama extracted his empathetic voice and became Vajra-Sankoca (creating The Kiln system), the harmony shattered:

 #### **THE SALT-SINGERS' QUIET DISENGAGEMENT:**
 **CHOICE:** Rather than confrontation, they chose **flowing withdrawal**